Amazon River: Watershed

 The Amazon basin, the largest in the world, covers about 40% of South America, an area of approximately 7,050,000 km2.
 It drains from west to east, from Iquitos in Peru, across Brazil to the Atlantic.
 It gathers its waters from 5 degrees north latitude to 20 degrees south latitude.
 Its most remote sources are found on the inter-Andean plateau, just a short distance from the Pacific Ocean.

 The Amazon River and its tributaries are characterised by extensive forested areas that become flooded every rainy season.
 Every year, the river rises more than 9 m, flooding the surrounding forests, known as várzea ("flooded forests").
 The Amazon's flooded forests are the most extensive example of this habitat type in the world.
 In an average dry season, 110000 km2 of land are water-covered, while in the wet season, the flooded area of the Amazon basin rises to 350000 km2.

 The quantity of water released by the Amazon to the Atlantic Ocean is enormous: up to 300000 m3/s in the rainy season, with an average of 209000 m3/s from 1973 to 1990.
 The Amazon is responsible for about 20% of the Earth's fresh water entering the ocean.
 The river pushes a vast plume of fresh water into the ocean.
 The plume is about 400 km long and between 100 and 200 km wide.
 The fresh water, being lighter, flows on top of the seawater, diluting the salinity and altering the colour of the ocean surface over an area up to 2500000 km2 in extent.
 For centuries ships have reported fresh water near the Amazon's mouth yet well out of sight of land in what otherwise seemed to be the open ocean.

-The Atlantic has sufficient wave and tidal energy to carry most of the Amazon's sediments out to sea, thus the Amazon does not form a true delta.
+Despite this, the Atlantic has sufficient wave and tidal energy to carry most of the Amazon's sediments out to sea, thus the Amazon does not form a significant river delta.
 The great deltas of the world are all in relatively protected bodies of water, while the Amazon empties directly into the turbulent Atlantic.

 There is a natural water union between the Amazon and the Orinoco basins, the so-called Casiquiare canal.
 The Casiquiare is a river distributary of the upper Orinoco, which flows southward into the Rio Negro, which in turn flows into the Amazon.
 The Casiquiare is the largest river on earth that links two major river systems, a so-called bifurcation.